-- Most applicable to curbside pickup and most efficient when standardized containers are provided to residents. - Experts recommend the base container size be no larger than 35 gallons and that the fee for a larger cart (e.g., 64 gallons) be double the base fee. - Involves administrative costs to bill residents each month or quarter for their container size and to collect payments. - Requires hauler to keep track of additional volumes left at the curb and to ensure that the charges are added to the bill for that resident.
-Another option for additional volumes is to require residents to purchase a special bag/sticker for the waste not in the regular container. - At transfer stations, the attendant must determine and collect the appropriate charge for the size of the container used.
+- Most applicable to curbside pick-up and most efficient when standardized containers are provided to residents. - Experts recommend the base container size be no larger than 35 gallons and that the fee for a larger cart (e.g. 64 gallons) is double the base fee. - Involves administrative costs to bill residents each month or quarter for their container size and collect payments. - Requires hauler to keep track of additional volumes left at the curb and to ensure that the charges are added to the bill for that resident.
+Another option for additional volumes is to require residents to purchase a special bag/sticker for the waste not in the container they regularly pay for. - At transfer stations, the attendant must determine and collect the appropriate charge depending on the size of the container used. - A key component of PAYT is providing easy and accessible recycling to residents.
+Vermont's Universal Recycling law (Act 148) requires that all facilities that manage trash, such as transfer stations, also offer recycling and cannot charge a separate fee for it.
+Universal Recycling also requires that all trash collection haulers provide parallel pick-up of recycling at no separate fee.
+Municipalities and private trash haulers can factor in the costs associated with recycling services into the PAYT fees that they charge for trash services.